PavlopoulosLab/Arena3Dweb/README.md

 For more information please visit our help pages.

 The online version supports networks of up to 5000 edges.
-You can always download the app and run it locally.
+Here, you can download the app and run it locally.
 The edge limit can be bypassed when running the application locally, by adjusting the max_allowed_edges variable value in the global.R file
 Example files can be found in the www folder.